-We work across all industry sectors including but not limited to construction, quarries, corporates, retail and supermarket chains, meat works, laboratories, drivers and assembly factories.
-We also have clients that are large corporate businesses and government agencies with an office-based workforce.
+We’re specialists in manual handing training and office workstation assessments.
+We work across all industry sectors – construction, quarries, corporates, retail and supermarket chains, meatworks, laboratories, transport and assembly factories.
+We also work with all corporates and government agencies with an office-based workforce.

 First Move Office

 We’re not designed to sit up straight at our desks – believe it or not!
 If you’ve got a sedentary workforce and want a no-nonsense approach to work station assessments and support – look no further.Show me First Move Office